 Very few vegan leathers are as strong as real leathers.
 On the other hand, plant-based vegan leather materials have a good sustainability level.
 However, they come at a very high price.
 All the same, with growing demand for a reduction in animal-based products, we’ll no doubt see the industry continue to develop plant-based vegan leathers closing the gap to leather-like durability.

 One of vegan leather’s big advantages to the environment is regardless of the required inputs harvesting plants for production will always prove more sustainable.
 The production takes a lot of agricultural input, and as a result, strong vegan leather remains expensive.
 A sustainability report in 2018 by Kering supports this claim.
 The report stated that the impact of vegan leather production could be up to a third lower than real leather.

 The life cycle of plant-based vegan leathers is positive, and it keeps getting better thanks to technology.
 Most plant-based leathers have no toxins or negative health implications.
 It is, however, necessary to know about a specific vegan leather product before buying it.
 Pineapple vegan leather, for example, gets its strength from petroleum chemicals that manufacturers add to it.
 This makes it toxic to an extent.
 Vegan leathers that are plant-based are also often biodegradable.
 But they are hardly recyclable given their frail quality.

-Plant-based vegan leather materials and products are your best chance at enjoying vegan fashion.
-These products are good for you, good for your environment, and are stylish.
+Plant-based sustainable vegan leather materials and products are your best chance at enjoying vegan fashion.
+These products are good for you, good for your environment, and stylish.

 Below, we’ve highlighted some of the biggest and most common vegan leather brands and what they offer.